cirosantilli/networking-cheat/nmap.md

 Port scanner: show open ports, state and service name associated to the port.

+Great way to start deciding how to go about hacking someone.

 Ubuntu 12.04 install:

     sudo aptitude install nmap